Cokile/CCActivityHUD/README.md

 iOS 8.0 or later

 ## TODO

-* More kinds of animation
+* More types of animation